This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 Now the sun has gone down.
 I usually get on Facebook and wish my friends “Shabbat shalom,” which means “Sabbath peace” and is a traditional Sabbath greeting.
 If dinner is still finishing up in the oven, I sit down and put my feet up for a minute.

-We usually sing several songs together, and then I say, “Let the celebration begin!”
-We all take our plates into the kitchen and dish up dinner buffet style.
-We play some happy music in the background.
+Kraig then blesses the food, and then we eat!
+We usually take our plates into the kitchen and dish up dinner buffet style.
+We play happy music in the background.
 We enjoy dessert.
 (My favorite is cheesecake!)
 We talk and laugh.

 It is amazing to me how the conversation very naturally drifts to things from the Scriptures.
 There is never a worry that we won’t have anything to talk about, or that the only thing we have in common with our company is the weather.
 This is precious fellowship indeed!